 Field Ecology in the Adirondacks

-This summer course is specifically designed for high school students interested in ecology and the biodiversity conservation.
+This summer course is specifically designed for high school students interested in natural resources and the conservation of biodiversity.
 You'll spend two exciting weeks living and learning in New York State's Adirondack Park, the largest contiguous protected area in the lower 48 states.

 Paul Smith's is the College of the Adirondacks.
 You'll earn college credit while being exposed to the diversity of knowledge, skills, and techniques used in ecological studies, while you use part of our vast 14,000-acre property as your classroom.

 - Ecology of fish, mammals, birds, invertebrates, and plants

 - Sampling techniques including electrofishing, live-trapping and radio-tracking

 - Terrestrial and aquatic ecosystems

 - Sampling water quality